-- income from immovable property: including the income derived from agriculture or forestry in some cases; immovable property is a term that is defined by the state in which the said immovable property is situated and it is treated as per the laws in that country.
+- income from the immovable property: including the income derived from agriculture or forestry in some cases.
+Immovable property is a term that is defined by the state in which the said immovable property is situated and it is treated as per the laws in that country.

-- income from shipping and air transport: profits derived from engaging in this type of transport or from operating aircrafts in international traffic.
+- income from shipping and air transport: profits derived from engaging in this type of transport or from operating aircraft in international traffic.

 - dividends: as far as these are concerned, Latvia does not levy a withholding tax on dividends, nor on interest and royalties (exceptions include those payable to black-list jurisdictions which are then subject to a 20% tax rate).